willmaa1/simple-puzzle-game/readme.md

 ## Limitations
 Snapping is only checked for the piece you are moving, not any of the connected pieces.

-Pieceas appear visually nice but are actually rectangles, meaning they can be dragged from their transparent parts.
+Pieces appear visually nice but are actually rectangles, meaning they can be dragged from their transparent parts.

 ## Acknowledgements